 I’d love to know what you think!
 What is your current discipleship group ministry like?
 Or, are you launching something new?

 If you’re working to make disciples in any area of your life (in your church, your neighborhood, with your kids… wherever it is), I want to give you an awesome resource that will help you out.
-Just put your info here and I’ll email you a free guide to guide you through the process.
+Check out The Track to High Impact- a resource to help you jump start your disciple making and make a massive impact.